+The body produces gas as part of the natural digestive process.
 The food we eat travels from our mouth down to the stomach and then through the length of the small and large intestines, some 6 to 10 meters.

 According to the Mayo Clinic research, it is normal to fart or release intestinal gas between 10 to 23 times a day.
 If you are farting more than this, or frequently having abdominal pain and gas or feeling of distension or bloating or even excessive burping, then you may be producing too much intestinal gas.

 The following are common causes of abdominal pain and bloating due to excessive intestinal gas production.
 Most times, excessive gas production is harmless and not the result of illness.
 But for the sake of comfort and overall well-being, it’s a good idea to look out for some of the these gas triggers.

 There are a handful of ways we commonly ingest too much air just by

 carrying on our regular daily activities.
 We often get too much air from eating

 too quickly, like during short lunch breaks; chewing gum; long conversations;

 and drinking fizzy drinks.
 All four of these everyday occurrences can result in

 accumulation of gas in our stomach and intestines.